Nosferatu (video game): Development and release

 Nosferatu was programmed by T. Nakamura, Hiroki Azumada, Yoshihiro Ando and Tetsuo Mochizuki.
 Kōji Isoda, Kōzō Igarashi and Shingo Aoyama served as graphic designers.
 Opus Corp handled the audio for the game, with Masanao Akahori composing the music, and Jun Enoki creating the sound effects.
 Nosferatu was released by SETA Corporation on October 7, 1994, in Japan.
 This was followed by its North American release in October 1995.

 Reception

+According to Famitsu, Nosferatu sold 8,383 copies in its first week on the market and 16,608 copies during its lifetime in Japan.
+The game received a 21.2/30 score in a readers' poll conducted by Super Famicom Magazine.
+It also received generally favorable reviews from critics.